 A synopsis of the curriculum

 This module draws on a variety of debates from human geography and social sciences, introducing students to a wider, comprehensive understanding of the ‘cities and climate change’ discourse.
 It also seeks to establish a working interface between the social sciences and the environment supporting students who aim to work across disciplinary barriers, and to develop a more nuanced discussion related to the ‘cities and climate change’ debate.
 In addition to an overview of key policy documents driving the discourse, lectures will explore theorisations across human and physical geography that help rethink the arguments in a renewed way.
-This includes an understanding of how key concepts such as Anthropocene and adaptation and mitigation have shaped the discourse.
+This includes an understanding of how key concepts such as the Anthropocene and adaptation and mitigation have shaped the discourse.
 The complementary role of lectures and seminars provide the context in which these questions are investigated through engaging more in-depth in the seminars with practical examples, interpretation and analysis of what is covered in the lectures.

 Reading list (Indicative list, current at time of publication.
 Reading lists will be published annually)